Croconic acid

-Croconic acid (also known as 4,5-dihydroxycyclopentenetrione, crocic acid or pentagonic acid) is a chemical compound with formula C5H2O5 or (C=O)3(COH)2.
+Croconic acid (also known as 4,5-dihydroxycyclopentenetrione, crocic acid or pentagonic acid) is a chemical compound with formula C5H2O5|auto=1 or (C=O)3(COH)2.
 It has a cyclopentene backbone with two hydroxyl groups adjacent to the double bond and three ketone groups on the remaining carbon atoms.
 It is sensitive to light, soluble in water and ethanol and forms yellow crystals that decompose at 212 °C.

 The compound is acidic and loses the protons from the hydroxyl groups (pK_{a1} = 0.80±0.08 and pK_{a2} = 2.24±0.01 at 25 °C).
 The resulting anions, hydrogencroconate C5HO5- and croconate C5O5(2-) are also quite stable.
 The croconate ion, in particular, is aromatic and symmetric, as the double bond and the negative charges become delocalized over the five CO units (with two electrons, Hückel's rule means this is an aromatic configuration).
 The lithium, sodium and potassium croconates crystallize from water as dihydrates but the orange potassium salt can be dehydrated to form a monohydrate.
 The croconates of ammonium, rubidium and caesium crystallize in the anhydrous form.
 Salts of barium, lead, silver, copper, iron, zinc, nickel, manganese, cobalt, aluminium, and chromium are also known.

 Croconic acid also forms ethers such as dimethyl croconate where the hydrogen atom of the hydroxyl group is substituted with an alkyl group.